 According to federal health officials, we should all engage in at least 30 minutes of exercise a day.
-That is, a moderate amount of exercise activity.
+That is a moderate amount of exercise activity.
 So if you do that, in one week you have 210 minutes of exercise or just over three hours a week.
-That is a solid goal for someone with arthritis.
+That is a solid goal for someone with or without arthritis.

-In order for exercise to be effective, it has to be done on a regular basis.
-You can’t get into a program where you start and stop all the time.
-That is a self-defeating kind of exercise program.
-You have to make the commitment to exercise and do it regularly.
+For exercise to be the most effective, it has to be done on a regular basis.
+Consistency is key for lasting results.
+You can’t get into a program where you start and stop all the time if you want lasting results.
+It is best to make the commitment to exercise and do it regularly.

-One warning is in order here.
+It is important to also take into consideration how your body feels before you decide which exercise is right for you.
 Do not force yourself into a compulsive, “right on schedule” type of exercise regimen.
-That is not a good idea either.
-Give yourself some flexibility as needed and you will find that you will enjoy it more.
-By making exercise a part of your lifestyle, you are committing yourself to improving your arthritis and enjoying your efforts at the same time.
+Give yourself the flexibility you need in order to reach your goal.
+By making exercise a part of your weekly routine, you are committing to improving your arthritis and enjoying your efforts at the same time.

-Certainly, there are times when disruptions in your exercise schedule occur.
-An accident or a time when you have commitments that preclude you from exercising.
+Certainly, there are times when disruptions in your exercise schedule can occur.
+You get busy and your exercise regimen goes by the wayside.
+Or, other commitments get in the way of your schedule.
 Don’t let those things stop you from staying on track.
-Remember, exercise is not only important for those with arthritis, it is an essential part of improving your life.
+Remember, exercise is not only important for those with arthritis, it is an essential part of improving your life as a whole.

 Adding liquid Glucosamine such as Synflex in addition to exercise is a great way to keep your joints healthy.